Eligible Participants

 Study Design

-Twin pairs will be randomized to follow either a vegan or an omnivorous diet for 8 weeks.
-They will receive pre-made meals delivered to their home for the first 4 weeks.
-They will be responsible for their own meals the last 4 weeks.
-Participants will have 3 in-person clinic visits, as well as provide stool and micro-samples of blood from home.
-Changes in food patterns and behaviors and dietary intake assessment will be addressed using multiple tools employed successfully over dozens of studies by the Nutrition Studies Group.
+Twenty-two identical twin pairs were randomized to follow either a vegan or an omnivorous diet for 8 weeks.
+Both diets were whole foods-based, minimally processed, healthy diets.
+Participants received pre-made meals delivered to their home for the first 4 weeks of the study.
+They then prepared their own meals for the last 4 weeks.
+Health educators provided instructions and support throughout the study so the participants ccould achieve high adherence to their prescribed diets.
+Participants completed 3 in-person clinic visits, and provided stool and micro-samples of blood from home.
+Changes in food patterns and behaviors, dietary intake assessment, food satisfaction, as well as gastrointestinal symptoms, psychosocial factors and physical activity were assessed using multiple tools.

 Conclusions

-The findings indicate that a vegan diet improves cardiovascular health.
-Vegan eaters’ low-density lipoprotein - which is the bad cholesterol - dropped on average by 15.2 milligrams over eight weeks.
-The omnivore participants' low-density lipoprotein fell by 2.4 milligrams over eight weeks.
+The findings of this study indicate that a healthy vegan diet improves cardiovascular health.
+Vegan eaters’ LDL cholesterol dropped on average by 15.2 milligrams over eight weeks.
+In contrast, the omnivore participants' LDL cholesterol fell by 2.4 milligrams over eight weeks.
 Vegan participants shed an average of around 4 more pounds than omnivores, and their insulin dropped by 20 percent more.
-A full recap of results can be found in Stanford Medicine’s News Center.